LautaroJayat/data-structures-and-algorithms-in-c/05_hash_table_separate_chaining/readme.md

 ### Testing list deletion

-A simple test of the happy path can be done by creating a list of an arbitrary number of nodes and then passing the list into our function.
+A simple test of the happy path can be done by creating a list with an arbitrary number of nodes and then passing the list into our function.
-After that we can assert if the returned value corresponds with the number of nodes we created.
+After that, we can assert if the returned value corresponds to the number of nodes we created.

 ```c
 void _testClearList() {